-Council in conjunction with the various interest groups, plan the development of a touring route(s) which will be of sufficient interest and appeal to the target market,
+10. Council in conjunction with the various interest groups, plan the development of a interest and appeal to the target market.

 Direction 2 Destination management

 Destination management

 A key element to the success of any destination is leadership and role clarity.
 Depending on the maturity of the destination, leadership can either be provided by local government or the industry.